SaaS spend optimization: proven ways to reduce software costs

 But that’s not the only way SaaS spend is wasted.

 There’s also the software that is going unused within your organization, whether that be entire SaaS applications or simply unused, but costly, licenses.
 Then, there are those that overlap, meaning you’re essentially paying for multiple pieces of software that essentially do the same thing.
-In other words, SaaS duplication.
+In other words, redundant SaaS tools.

 Another reason it’s so important to create a SaaS spend management strategy is to keep on top of your software renewals.